kyle1373/react-native-alex-demo/README.md

 # Hey Alex :)

 Here is my React Native application based on the requirements you've specified in your email.
 All of my source code is in the `src` directory.
-I also added README documentation for all of the design philosophies I've put into place in case you're also curious about it.
-I also put inline comments.
+I also added documentation for all of the design philosophies I've put into place in case you're also curious about it through some inline comments.

 # How to run the application